ansible/ansible-ai-connect-service/README.md

 ```
 See [here](#aws-config) for details.

+### Admin Portal
+This repository also contains a React/TypeScript webapp for the "Admin Portal".
+This is located in the `ansible_wisdom_console_react` directory.
+Further details can be found in `ansible_wisdom_console_react/README.md`.
+If you wish to run the "Admin Portal" locally it is important to read the instructions.

 ## Debugging

-Either version can be run in debug mode by exporting or adding to the
+The service can be run in debug mode by exporting or adding to the
-command line the variable `DEBUG_VALUE=True`.
+command line the variable `DEBUG=True`.

 The Django service listens on <http://127.0.0.1:8000>.